-This was pretty sad, Gilbert thought to himself, back pressed against the metal shield the captain had conjured.
+This was pretty sad, Gilbert thought to himself, back pressed against the metal shield the hauptmann had conjured.
 The rumble of the vitae rays pounding against the barricade was turning his headache into a migraine.
 Above the rumbling, he could barely hear the howling of the wind the Sagittarian prince was sending out from his conductor and the high-pitched whines of Leona’s v-blade clashing against the prince’s guard’s blade.

 It was more embarrassing than sad: the fact that they were receiving back up from a bunch of Sagittarian politicians.
 It was like a debt now.
 Ah, fuck it.